nukata/lisp-in-go/IMPLEMENTATION-NOTES.md

 }
 ```

-Below is the head of the function `NewInterp` corresponding to the
+Below is an excerpt of the function `NewInterp` corresponding to the
 constructor of `Interp`.
-This excerpt shows the implementation of five basic functions of Lisp.
+It shows the implementation of five elementary functions of Lisp.

 ```Go
 // NewInterp constructs an interpreter and sets built-in functions etc. as